quantum-tinkerer/MeanFi/docs/source/graphene_example.md

 _model = pymf.Model(h_0, h_int, filling=2)
 ```

-To start the meanfield calculation we also need a starting guess.
+To start the mean-field calculation we also need a starting guess.
 We will use our random guess generator for this.
 It creates a random Hermitian hopping dictionary based on the hopping keys provided and the number of degrees of freedom specified.
 As we don't expect the mean-field solution to contain terms more than the hoppings from the interacting part, we can use the hopping keys from the interacting part.
 We will use the same number of degrees as freedom as both the non-interacting and interacting part, so that they match.

 ```{code-cell} ipython3
 guess = pymf.generate_guess(frozenset(h_int), len(list(h_0.values())[0]))